tbringloe/Bioinformatics-CrashCourse/README.md

 sbatch yourscript.slurm

 squeue -u tbringlo # check status of jobs submitted by specified user

+scancel <jobID> # cancel a job that is queued or running

 module spider <program.of.interest> # lists modules matching specified text.
 Useful to determine availability, including versions and dependencies